Nigeria star Onuachu scores goal no. 26 in First Division A as Genk win five-goal thriller | Goal.com

 Over a week ago, Onuachu made a statement in Nigeria's national team during the just-concluded international break after scoring a goal each in their last two 2022 Africa Cup of Nations qualifiers against Benin and Lesotho.

-He scored the late match-winning goal in the Super Eagles’ 1-0 of Benin in Porto-Novo and later sealed their 3-0 triumph over Lesotho in Lagos last Tuesday.
+He scored the late match-winning goal in the Super Eagles’ 1-0 result against Benin in Porto-Novo and later sealed their 3-0 triumph over Lesotho in Lagos last Tuesday.

 Onuachu’s heroics did not end with the international break as he scored what turned out to be the winning goal for Genk in Monday’s outing.